mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.0/index.md

 kubectl --kubeconfig=MANAGED_KUBECONFIG patch secret -n kommander-flux gitserver-ca -p '{"data":{"caFile":"'$(kubectl --kubeconfig=MANAGER_KUBECONFIG get secret -n kommander kommander-traefik-certificate -o go-template='{{index .data "ca.crt"}}')'"}}'
 ```

 You may need to trigger a reconciliation of the flux controller on the managed cluster if you do not want to wait for its regular interval to occur.
-Use the `flux` CLI utility -  https://fluxcd.io/docs/installation/ ;
+Use the [`flux` CLI utility][flux-cli]:

 ```
 flux reconcile -n kommander-flux source git management --kubeconfig MANAGED_KUBECONFIG ► annotating GitRepository management in kommander-flux namespace